For the latest updates and information please check the blackboard site "Bachelor Thesis IBA/BA (2017-jaar)".

 As a result of finalizing the Bachelor Thesis course you are expected to deliver:

-- A research proposal for your individual research project (as deliverable within module 201500017 CHANGEL in the 3rd quartile);
+- A research proposal for your individual research project as deliverable for the course 201700184 Research proposal bachelor thesis IBA;

 - Three or more submissions reporting your paper-in-progress (see time-table on the blackboard)